beads89/galactic-project/README.md

 ## Description

 _This application takes a user's age and displays how old they are on Mercury, Venus, Mars and Jupiter.
-It will also reveal the grim reality of how much longer you are expected to live, or if you're lucky, how much longer over life expectancy you've been kickin' around for!_
+It will also reveal the grim reality of how much longer you are expected to live, or if you're lucky, how long over a life expectancy of 80 Earth years you've been kickin' around for!_

 ## Technologies Used